seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **KING**
 The story then goes false, you threw it him
-Out of a casement.
+Out of a casement. ...

 **DIANA**
+...
 I have spoke the truth.

-*Enter PAROLLES and LAFEU*
+*Enter PAROLLES*

 **BERTRAM**
 My lord, I do confess the ring was hers.

 **KING**
 You boggle shrewdly, every feather stars you.
-Is this the man you speak of?
+Is this the man you speak of? ...

 **DIANA**
+...
 Ay, my lord.

 **KING**
 Tell me, sirrah, but tell me true, I charge you,
+Not fearing the displeasure of your master,
+Which on your just proceeding I'll keep off,
 By him and by this woman here what know you?

 **PAROLLES**